 Clear aligners are a popular alternative to braces for adults who need orthodontic treatment but want an option more low-profile in appearance.
 Clear aligners are removable, which means that you can take them out to eat, drink, brush and floss.
 Many patients find they fit comfortably into their lifestyle and allow them to keep eating the foods they love.

-However, you’ll need to wear them for 22 hours a day for them to work, so sticking with your custom treatment plan and remembering to track your daily wear time, meal times and any time your clear aligners will not be worn is critical.
+In order to have the greatest chance of successful treatment, however, you’ll need to wear them for 22 hours a day for them to work, so sticking with your custom treatment plan and remembering to track your daily wear time, meal times and any time your clear aligners will not be worn is critical.

 You’ll also need to brush and floss your teeth every time you eat or drink anything other than water, before you put your braces back in, to prevent bacteria from getting trapped between your teeth and the aligners and causing tooth decay and cavities.

 A custom-made retainer may be either a fixed or removable device and is typically made of wires and clear plastic.
-They are mostly used to keep your teeth straight after treatment with braces or clear aligners.
+They are predominantly used to keep your teeth straight after treatment with braces or clear aligners.
 If yours is removable, it should be worn at all times at first, except when you are eating or brushing your teeth.

 Commonly used for patients with overcrowded teeth, palatal expansion and tooth extraction are two common options.

-Over time, this expands your palate, making it possible for other types of braces to be used to correct the position of misaligned teeth.
+Gradually, this expands your palate, making it possible for other types of braces to be used to correct the position of misaligned teeth.

 Orthodontists and dentists can now screen children as young as 7 years old to find out whether they are candidates for early orthodontic treatment.
 If they are, there are various appliances that can be used for treatment, including a Forsus appliance.